Frederoche/WebGL-Map/README.md

 It is writen in pure javascript without the use of extrenal libraries.
 It is based on a quadtree structure.

-# TO run the project:
+To run the project:

-Enter: node ProxyServer.js and enter in your browser: http://localhost:8000
+Enter: node ProxyServer.js in the corresponding project folder, enter in your browser: http://localhost:8000

 <img src="https://github.com/Frederoche/WebGL-Map/blob/master/World.PNG" width=300>